sushants2711/Expense-Tracker/README.md

 ### Sort Page By Title
 ![Sort](./screenshots/Sort1.png)

-** ANd many Other Pages like Create Page, Logout, Edit-expense and delete-user page **
+** And many Other Pages like Create Page, Logout, Edit-expense and delete-user page **
 ---

 ## 🛠 Features